-All pagers, wireless phones, electronic games, radios, tape or CD players or other devices that generate sound must be turned off when any member of the academic community enters a classroom.
-Cellular devices are allowed to be on in the classroom only if the owner is using the caller ID, voice messages or a vibrating battery or universal clip mechanism.
+All cell phones, smart devices or other multimedia devices that generate sound must be turned off when any member of the academic community enters a classroom.
+Cellular devices are allowed to be on in the classroom only if the owner is using the caller ID, voice messages or a vibrating battery.
 NO TEXTING IS ALLOWED AT ANY TIME DURING CLASS AND/OR LABS.
 Members of the academic community must exit the classroom to make or receive calls.